 Where to start?
 With drifts of heavenly mauve lavender and ruffled old-fashioned pink roses (of course), as well as jewel-toned purple and magenta Verbena bonariensis like these beauties.

-One of the most romantic cottage garden ideas, adding a wildflower meadow creates a sense of areas being reclaimed by nature, and is a wonderful way to attract precious pollinators.
+One of the most romantic cottage garden ideas, adding wildflower garden ideas to your borders creates a sense of areas being reclaimed by nature, and, as they will be packed with plants for pollinators, is a wonderful way to attract these precious insects to your plot.

 ‘Meadows can be a glorious addition to the garden, whether purely wildflowers or enhanced with other species.
 They make a harmonious medley, attractive to us and also to a host of wildlife,’ says Clapp.